larseggert/iphab/README.md

-# `iphab` -- tools to integrate Phabricator into the IETF workflow
+# `iphab` -- Integrate Phabricator into the IETF workflow

 IETF involves a lot of document review, and this is doubly true for being an Area Director. `iphab` merges the IETF workflow with the popular